American Bible Society: 21st century

 In 2015, American Bible Society announced that it had sold 1865 Broadway to AvalonBay Communities for US$300 million and was moving to a new location in Philadelphia, leasing 100,000 square feet at 401 Market Street.
+The society said the Broadway building had needed costly renovations and the cost of business and living in New York had become too much.
+They additionally said that people arrived in the area for other reasons and "they don't come to New York to learn about our nation's history or the Bible."
+As it happened there was a historical connection to Philadelphia, as co-founder and initial president Boudinot had been from there.
+After the move, the organization had about 120 employees in Philadelphia.
+The sale price was almost thrice the society's yearly budget and the board chair proclaimed, "The sale is a strong mission accelerator."
+The 1865 Broadway structure was soon demolished and replaced with a high-end residential complex.

 In December, 2017, American Bible Society introduced the Affirmation of Biblical Community, an employee policy which requires staff to align around a core set of Christian beliefs and practices.
 The organization came under criticism as excluding individuals who are homosexual, stating they had to agree that marriage was between one man and one woman, or unwed heterosexuals living together, stating they had to agree not to have sex until they were married.
 The organization lost 20 percent of its workforce in 2018.
 Leadership of the organization claims the 20 percent attrition in 2018 was consistent with annual totals, but could not show that the organization suffered a 20% loss in staff in 2017, prior to the new Affirmation policy.

 On October 28, 2019, American Bible Society announced the retirement of President Roy Peterson.
 He had held the role since 2014.
 Robert Briggs was announced as the Interim President and CEO.
 On June 23, 2020, Robert L. Briggs was appointed by the Board of Directors as permanent President and CEO.

 In 2022, after two years on the job, President Robert Briggs left American Bible Society.
 Jeff Brown, former board chairman stepped in as interim president.
 Brown was then replaced in September 2022 by another former board member, David Viehman.
 Paul Cleckner joined as Interim CEO in 2023, having previously held the role of interim CEO of Women’s Hospital in Baton Rouge, Louisiana.
 In January 2024, Dr. Jennifer Holloran was introduced as the new president and CEO of American Bible Society.
 Dr. Holloran had previously served for 22 years in various leadership roles at Wycliffe Bible Translators USA, most recently as chief operating officer.